-Structuralists fundamentally prescribe the role of supply side constraints in determining the domestic agricultural market disequilibrium.
-This hypothesis is precisely presented in the first VECM comprising of Rain fall (Rf), cost of capital (K), fertilizer price index (FPI), oil price index (OPI) and non-food price index (Pnf) (see also Haji & Gelaw 2012; Loening et al. 2009).
-The agricultural system in Ethiopia is mainly dominated by smallholder farming system which is predominantly undertaken by the use of family labor.
-Hence, wage has no real importance to be included in the model.
-While we consider wage in the model, the Johanson cointegration test reveals no co-integration in the Agricultural market equilibrium relationship.
-Hence, using wage as one of the supply side factors would entail meaningless result.
-Alternatively, as rural finance is the decisive factor for agricultural production and productivity in Ethiopia, the cost of capital is the lending rate of rural financial institutions which is supposed to show us a clear picture of the effect of financial constraint on agricultural supply shock and price inflation.
+Structuralists fundamentally prescribe the role of supply side constraints in determining the domestic 262 agricultural market disequilibrium.
+This hypothesis is precisely presented in the first VECM comprising of 263 Rain fall (Rf), cost of capital (K), fertilizer price index (FPI), oil price index (OPI) and non-food price index 264 (Pnf) (see also Haji & Gelaw 2012;Loening et al. 2009).
+The agricultural system in Ethiopia is mainly dominated 265 by smallholder farming system which is predominantly undertaken by the use of family labor.
+Hence, wage has no 266 real importance to be included in the model.
+While we consider wage in the model, the Johanson cointegration 267 test reveals no co-integration in the Agricultural market equilibrium relationship.
+Hence, using wage as one of 268 the supply side factors would entail meaningless result.
+Alternatively, as rural finance is the decisive factor for 269 agricultural production and productivity in Ethiopia, the cost of capital is the lending rate of rural financial 270 institutions which is supposed to show us a clear picture of the effect of financial constraint on agricultural 271 supply shock and price inflation.
+The role of money supply and demand has also been clearly represented in 272 the second VEC model, which is fundamentally derived from the QTM, where (M-P) refers to real money stock, 273 Y is output and R is the real interest rate, which is also regarded as the cost of holding money (inflation).
+The 274 275 long run Equilibrium relationship is maintained by the time an aggregate money demand equates the aggregate 276 supply.
+Hence, inflation is regarded as the result of any disequilibrium adjustment towards the change in real 277 money growth, income and interest rate in the long run.